vorticity/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/old_style_signals_slots.rst

 The returned value is normally passed to the ``QtCore.QObject.connect()`` method.

-PyQt allows new signals to be defined dynamically.
-The act of emitting a PyQt signal implicitly defines it.
-PyQt v4 signals are also referenced using the ``QtCore.SIGNAL()`` function.
+PyQt4 allows new signals to be defined dynamically.
+The act of emitting a PyQt4 signal implicitly defines it.
+PyQt4 signals are also referenced using the ``QtCore.SIGNAL()`` function.